 Few more details on NEW CM 2012 R2 client prerequisite

 Microsoft Visual C++ 2010 Redist (version 10.0.40219.1) is now a prerequisite for the ConfigMgr 2012 R2 client (5.00.7958.1000) install, along with Microsoft Visual C++ 2005 Redist (8.0.6100).

 You’ll find references to it in the ccmsetup.xml file located in c:\windows\ccmsetup.
-Also, on the ComfigMgr server, you’ll find the prereq installers located in c:\Program Files\Microsoft Configuration Manager\Client\x64 or \x86 and the vcredist_x64.exe or vcredist_x86.exe is the 2010 redist.
+Also, on the ConfigMgr server, you’ll find the prereq installers located in c:\Program Files\Microsoft Configuration Manager\Client\x64 or \x86, and the vcredist_x64.exe or vcredist_x86.exe is the 2010 redist.

 The client prereq info located in the doc below is incorrect.

-When you look at client prerequisites, it’s very clearly mentioned that .Net Framework 4.0 installation can trigger a reboot (When the .NET Framework 4 is installed on computers, a restart might be required to complete the installation) but this scenario is not explained over there.
+When you look at client prerequisites, it’s very clearly mentioned that .Net Framework 4.0 installation can trigger a reboot (When the .NET Framework 4 is installed on computers, a restart might be required to complete the installation).
+Still, this scenario is not explained over there.

 Resources ConfigMgr Client Upgrade from Caused Reboot SCCM Endpoint Manager